Universal Article/Blog/News module

 2. Recycled spam traps

 The domain registration and email addresses that once were valid and have no issues, but they have been assigned for trapping the spam are known as recycled spam traps.
 Different Email addresses include the email address of an employee who is not now working in the company and has left the company.
-The different role addresses, such as info@ and sales@, are the example of recycled spam traps.
+The different role addresses, such as [email protected] and [email protected], are the example of recycled spam traps.